-As with other pet animals, obesity is a problem often encountered with birds.
-Obesity is a major problem in older birds on seed-based diets and can contribute to diseases such as atherosclerosis (fat deposits in major arteries) and fatty liver disease (hepatic lipidosis).
+As with other pet animals, obesity is a problem often encountered with all species of birds.
+It is more commonly noted in amazon parrots, budgerigars, cockatiels, and macaws.
+Obesity is a major problem in older birds on seed-based diets and can contribute to diseases such as arteriosclerosis (hardening of the arteries), atherosclerosis (fat deposits in major arteries), and fatty liver disease (hepatic lipidosis).

 Pet birds are often confined to cages, have their wings trimmed to prevent flight, and receive little, if any, exercise.
-This, in conjunction with high fat seed-based diets, often leads to obesity and its associated problems.
+These conditions, in conjunction with high fat, seed-based diets, often lead to obesity and the medical problems associated with it.

 What is obesity?

-In dogs and cats, obesity is defined as a pet that weighs 15% or more than its ideal weight.
-We do not have as clear-cut a definition for birds; therefore, most bird veterinarians rely on a body condition scoring system (assigning a number from 1-5 or 1-9) to characterize the bird’s weight.
+Dogs and cats are considered obese if they are at least 15% heavier than their ideal weight.
+There is no clear-cut definition of obesity for birds, so most avian veterinarians rely on a body condition scoring system in which they assign a number from 1-5 or 1-9 to characterize the bird’s weight.
 With this system, 1 represents a bird that is emaciated and 5 or 9 represents a bird that is obese.
 This system is not standardized in birds but provides a relative measure to assess a bird’s weight.

 What causes obesity?

 Pet birds often burn off very few calories in their daily lives.
-Additionally, many bird owners incorrectly feed their pet birds by offering a diet consisting mostly, or totally of high-fat seeds.
-Seeds also are deficient in many vitamins and minerals.
-Birds like seeds because the high fat content makes the seeds taste good.
-A high-fat diet and no exercise predispose birds to obesity.
+Additionally, many bird owners incorrectly offer their pet birds a diet consisting mostly, or totally, of high-fat seeds.
+Seeds are deficient in many vitamins and minerals, such as vitamin A and calcium; many seeds and some nuts also contain high levels of cholesterol and triglycerides.
+Birds like seeds because the high fat content makes the seeds taste good, however, a high-fat diet and no exercise predisposes birds to obesity.

 Are there any problems associated with obesity?

-Fatty tumors, lipomas, or other fat-based tumors called xanthomas are more likely to occur obese birds.
-Obese birds have a higher anesthetic risk than normal-weight birds because of their increased tendency to have strokes and heart disease.
+Fatty tumors, lipomas, or other fat-based tumors called xanthomas are more likely to occur in obese birds.
+Obese birds also have a higher anesthetic risk than normal-weight birds because of their increased tendency to have a stroke or abnormal cardiac function.

 How can reduce my pet bird's weight so he isn't obese?

-Switching birds from all-seed diets to a more suitable diet consisting mainly of pellets, with smaller amounts of fresh vegetables and fruit, will decrease its overall daily intake of calories (for details, see the handout for feeding your particular species of pet bird).
+Switching a bird from an all-seed diet to a more suitable diet consisting mainly of pellets, with smaller amounts of fresh vegetables and fruit, will decrease its overall daily intake of calories.
 Birds that are hooked on seeds may not easily switch to the preferred pelleted diet.
-Your veterinarian can give you tips on how to gradually switch the diet.
+Your veterinarian can give you tips on how to convert your bird to a healthier diet.